9. Designing functions#

 ## [1] 3.0 3.5 4.0 4.5 5.0 5.5 6.0 6.5 7.0 7.5

-Recall that `%%` and `%/%` are built-in operators denoting division remainder and integer division.
+Recall that `%%`, `%/%`, and `%in%` are built-in operators denoting division remainder, integer division, and testing for set inclusion.
 Also, in Chapter 11, we will learn about `%*%`, which implements matrix multiplication.

 Note

-Chapter 10 notes that most existing operators can be overloaded for objects of different types.
+Chapter 10 notes that most existing operators can be overloaded for objects of custom types.

 Functions generally do not change the state of their arguments.
-However, there is some syntactic sugar that allows us to replace objects or their parts with new content.
+However, there is some syntactic sugar that permits us to replace objects or their parts with new content.
 We call them replacement functions.

 x <- 1:5 # example input